corndog2000/TCP-IP-4Axis-Python/README.md

 # Added the ability to log current robot position to a log file by clicking a button on the dashboard.

+## You must set the robot to TCP/IP secondary operation mode from DobotStudio Pro.

 Chinese version of the README -> please [click here](./README.md)

 # Readme